top1944/duckuments/docs/atoms_40_exercises/25_exercise_ros_logs.md

 <!-- Call the script `bag-analyze-![username]`. -->

-## The `dt-bag-analyze` specification
+## Specification for `dt-bag-analyze`

 Create a program that summarizes the statistics of data in a bag file.

     $ dt-bag-analyze ![bag file]

-Compute, for each topic:
+Compute, for each topic in the bag:

 * The total number of messages.
-* The minimum, maximum, average, and median period (in seconds) between successive messages.
+* The minimum, maximum, average, and median interval between successive messages, represented in seconds.

 Example output: